 top-right corner of the dashboard or via the CRD-based Profiles

-Export profiles are used to convert snapshots into backups as well as
+Export profiles are used to both create backups from snapshots and

 Profile on the profiles page.

 As mentioned above, exporting data requires an object storage location.
 You are therefore required to pick an object storage provider, a region for the bucket if being used in a public cloud, and the bucket name.
 If a bucket with the given name does not exist, it will be created.

 If an S3-compatible object storage system is used that is not hosted by one of the supported cloud providers, an S3 endpoint URL will need to be specified and optionally, SSL verification might need to be disabled.
 Disabling SSL verification is only recommended for test setups.